REAL HOUSEWIVES OF HORROR Premiere Plus Brea Grant’s Favorite Horror Films You Haven’t Seen

 11) The Loved Ones (dir.
 Sean Byrne) – If you are looking for straight up, really fucked up horror, this is your movie.
 Blood?
 Check.
 Torture?
 Check.
 Incest?
 Yup.
 It’s incredibly screwed up for your viewing pleasure.
 Not to be missed.

 So, there you have it, folks, the series premiere of Real Housewives of Horror AND eleven films with which to scare yourself shitless today, all for the price of none!
 What do you think of RHOH?
-Let us know in the comments below or tell me in your scariest font on Twitter.
+Let us know in the comments below, and make sure you stayed tuned every Thursday for new episodes.